Ṣẹ̀kẹ̀rẹ̀ (Gourd Rattle/Maraca)

-The Ṣẹ̀kẹ̀rẹ̀ is a type of percussion instrument usually made of a dried and hallowed gourd with beads or cowries woven into a net covering the gourd or filled with dried rice or beans.
+The Ṣẹ̀kẹ̀rẹ̀ is a type of percussion instrument, this one is made of a dried and hallowed gourd that has been painted and sealed.
+Each gourd has been hand decorated with beads and cowries and filled with dried rice or beans.

 What’s Included